 The model starts with an initial convolutional layer that processes input images of 3 channels (RGB) and produces 32 features using a 7x7 kernel.
 This is intended to provide a broad analysis of the image, aiming to find patterns that can be used for prediction.
 Additionally, a stride of 2 is used to counteract the high kernel, reducing the amount of data for memory saving.
 Then, a series of Inception blocks follow, each followed by a pooling layer to reduce dimensions.
 After the Inception blocks, the model has final layers, including fully connected linear layers and a softmax output layer to classify the images into the desired classes.

 Regarding training, the cross-entropy loss function is used to calculate the error between the model's predictions and the actual labels.
 The Adam optimizer is employed to adjust the model's weights during training, the learning rate used was 0.001, as it is a common value for neural networks of this type.
 Regularization is incorporated through dropout after some convolutional and fully connected layers to prevent overfitting.
 The model is trained using training data, and its performance is validated using validation data.

+Fig. 2 summary of proposed architecture

 Results